 But what does the term legato means in music?
 Legato is a musical term for bound, closed, and connected notes.
 It is a performance technique in music.
 It instructs musician to sing or play in an even, smooth, and gliding manner.
 When we sing or play in legato, continuous motion and fluid flow between sounds or notes will be produced.
 To this end, every note will be played in its full length or duration and merge directly into any note that follows it.

-Legato comes from the Italian word ‘legare’, which means to tie or bind.
+Legato comes from the Italian word ‘Legare’, which means to tie or bind.
 In other words, to connect or join together.
-In a musical sense, legato simply signifies music that is sung or played smoothly, without any space or interruption between the notes.
+In musical sense, legato simply signifies music that we sing or play with every note smoothly connected.
+This means without any space or interruption between the notes.

 The Legato Technique

 Legato is an articulation technique for both singers and instrumentalists.
 Beside, it always defines the style in which a passage of the music it marked it will be performed.
 And it has emerged as one of the most recognized musical performance models of today.
 Whenever you listen to a piece of music that sounds connectedly smooth.
 Or music with notes that flows smoothly into another.
 You are listening to the legato technique in its functional mode.
 In spite of that, legato is handled differently by different musicians in terms of how to do it.

 What legato means to wind players is not the same as string players.
 For example, wind players will interpret legato as stability in airflow with almost zero intrusion from the mouth or fingers.
 Whereas, string player will translate it to playing all the legato notes in one bow by drawing the bow over the string smoothly.

 For this purpose, he or she will be changing the bow path with the pliable movement of the wrist in order not to stop the movement.